-- An emerging focus is to establish decentralized district heating systems - this model is being prioritized for new buildings or suburban neighborhoods and villages where connecting to Copenhagen's existing district heating system is not cost-effective due to distance. - In these cases, the City and utility are exploring the opportunity to test new technologies, such as ultra-low temperature decentralized district heating systems. - This decentralized heating model is primarily being considered for suburban neighborhoods or villages.
-One decentralized district heating unit would provide district heating supply for approximately 2,000 - 4,000 housing units.
+- An emerging focus is to establish decentralized district heating systems - this model is being prioritized for new buildings or suburban neighborhoods and villages where connecting to Copenhagen's existing district heating system is not cost-effective due to distance. - In these cases, the City and utility are exploring the opportunity to test new technologies, such as ultra-low temperature decentralized district heating systems. - One decentralized district heating unit would provide district heating supply for approximately 2,000 - 4,000 housing units.